KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/artisan.md

         $name = $this->ask('What is your name?');
     }

 The `secret` method is similar to `ask`, but the user's input will not be visible to them as they type in the console.
-This method is useful for asking for sensitive information such as a password:
+This method is useful when asking for sensitive information such as a password:

     $password = $this->secret('What is the password?');